 How to Meal Prep Smoothies

-I know on busy weekday mornings it can be tough to pull out all your different smoothie ingredients so we prep NTF 5-a-Day Smoothie bags.
-I usually package the fruit and vegetables and any seeds/ nuts together, label, freeze, and then in the moment I'll add whatever I'm needing (i.e. collagen for some protein, my liquid of choice, etc.).
-Cuts the time tremendously!
+I know on busy weekday mornings it can be tough to pull out all your different smoothie ingredients, so my family likes to prep NTF 5-a-Day Smoothie bags.

 Favorite Smoothie Combos